QuantGov/documentation/docs/estimator.markdown

 -   `TARGET_CORPUS` should be a path to the corpus to be analyzed by the trained estimator.
 -   `RESULTS` should be the output path for the results of the analysis of the target corpus.

-The `makefile` for an estimator should also provide two [phony targets]:
+The `makefile` for an estimator should also provide two [phony targets](https://www.gnu.org/software/make/manual/make.html#Phony-Targets):

 -   `evaluate` should run the scripts that evaluate candidate models and propose one for training with the full corpus.
 -   `estimate` should analyze the target corpus with the trained model